 “Ski-in, ski-out mountain lodge and rustic-luxe chalets in Switzerland’s sunniest resort, where breathtaking views of the Alps reign supreme”

 From the moment you arrive you’ll be in the safe, accomplished hands of Anne Marie and Daniel, the couple who (since 2016) run the lodge and on-site bistro.
-They’ll not only greet you with huge smiles and chauffeur you from the car park in their all-weather vehicle, they’ll also cook Alpine dinners and lunches using the freshest of local ingredients.
-They’ll even make sure the water in the hot tub is at the perfect temperature for your evening soak.
-As for the accommodation, there’s something for everyone, from simple double and twin rooms (some of which can be booked together as self-contained areas for families and friends) to romantic duplex suites.
+They’ll greet you with huge smiles and chauffeur you from the car park in their all-weather vehicle, cook Alpine dinners and lunches using the freshest of local ingredients, and help you get discounted ski hire or arrange husky rides and even heli-ski tours.
+The accommodation is simple but cosy, from double or twin rooms with shared bathrooms (some of which can be booked together as self-contained areas for families and friends), to romantic duplex suites in separate mini-chalets.

-- Inhaling mountain air while drinking in majestic views from the terrace; by night, you'll see twinkling lights illuminating the sweeps and curves of the valley far below
+- We loved inhaling the crisp mountain air from the terrace, looking down on twinkling lights in the sweeps and curves of the valley far below

-- Thoughtful touches, including carved Heidi-chic chairs, fake-fur throws, and wood-burners in the suites and chalets
+- Thoughtful touches include carved Heidi-chic chairs, fake-fur throws, and wood-burners in the suites and chalets

 - Delicious meals in the bistro, plus a cosy bar